rancher/cattle/README.md

 ## What does it currently do?

-As the focus is on the platform, much of the current effort has been on building a solid platform.
-In terms of user functionality only the most basic Docker and libvirt operations are supported.

 ### Features

+* Virtual Machines
+  * Libvirt/KVM
+  * EC2/OpenStack images work out of the box
+  * EC2 style meta data
+  * OpenStack config drive
+  * Managed DNS/DHCP
+  * User data
+  * Floating IPs
+  * Private networking
+  * VNC Console
+  * CoreOS, Ubuntu, Fedora, and Cirros templates preconfigured
 * Docker
-    * Create
+  * Link containers across servers
+  * Dynamically reassign links and ports
-    * Start/Stop
+* Networking
+  * VMs and containers can share the same network space
+  * By default, a private IPSec VPN is created that spans servers
+  * All containers and VMs live on a virtual network that can span across cloud
+  * Can also use any libvirt networking models for VMs
-    * Delete
+* Interface

-* Libvirt
+  * UI
-    * Create
+  * REST API
+    * Use web browser to explore and use API
-    * Start/Stop
+  * Command line client
-    * Delete
+  * Python API bindings

 ### Coming Next

-A lot of networking features
+A lot of storage features and load balancing

 # Getting Started

 ## Install Server and a Host

+**NOTE: You should probably look at [Stampede.io](http://stampede.io) if you want to run Cattle.
+That is a more user friendly packaging of Cattle.**

-**Note: You can install this quickly with [AWS CloudFormation][5] too.**
+**NOTE: You can install this quickly with [AWS CloudFormation][5] too.**

 Start with a fresh **Ubuntu 13.10**.
 Anything that runs Docker will eventually be supported, but development is done on Ubuntu 13.10, so that's your best bet.
 To make this simple were going to install everything on a single server.